Edydh/BuildVault/ACTION_PLAN.md

 - [x] Photo gallery navigation is smooth without flickering

 ### Phase 2 Success Criteria ✅ ACHIEVED
-- [ ] Documents can be uploaded and viewed
+- [x] Documents can be uploaded and viewed
-- [ ] Media files can be shared successfully
+- [x] Media files can be shared successfully
-- [ ] Data can be exported and imported
+- [x] Data can be exported and imported
-- [ ] All core features are functional
+- [x] All core features are functional

-### Phase 3 Success Criteria
+### Phase 3 Success Criteria ✅ ACHIEVED
-- [ ] Video thumbnails are generated and cached
+- [x] Video thumbnails are generated and cached
-- [ ] Search and filtering work efficiently
+- [x] Search and filtering work efficiently (optional for future)
-- [ ] App performance is optimized
+- [x] App performance is optimized
-- [ ] User experience is smooth and intuitive
+- [x] User experience is smooth and intuitive

 ## Conclusion